ceralena/go-restroute/README.md

 Instead of using global state, you can get around this in one of the two following ways:

-* function composition & middlewares
+* function composition & middleware
-* using methods as your handlers
+* using methods or closures as your handlers

 Both approaches - or a combination of the two - are appropriate in different circumstances.